-What a Donald Trump victory would mean for Canada’s economy
+What Donald Trump’s victory means for Canada’s economy

-Donald Trump’s return to the White House would have profound effects outside the United States, and Canada, its biggest trade partner, would feel them more quickly and acutely than perhaps anywhere else.
+Donald Trump’s return to the White House will likely have a profound effect outside the United States, and Canada, its biggest trade partner, will feel it more quickly and acutely than perhaps anywhere else.

 Before the election Donald Trump mused about across-the-board tariffs of 10 or 20 percent, or even more.
 Economic forecasts suggest they would take a big bite out of Canada’s economy, where nearly four out of five exports are U.S.-bound.